from the 12th-century Jruchi Gospels II MSS from Georgia. (Photo credit: Wikipedia)

 You may have already noticed it.
 How is Joseph described?
 The text says he was “a righteous man”.
 How should we understand that description?
 There are a couple possible interpretations.Sometimes the term is used to describe those who think they are righteous… but they really aren’t (Matthew 9:11-13, Luke 15:7,Luke 18:9, Luke 20:20).
 These are the self-righteous folks who are more concerned with their outward appearance than their inner spirituality.
 Jesus warns us against being like these people (Matthew 23:27-28).Other times the word “righteous” is used, from God’s perspective, to describe the true spiritual state of someone.
 Continue reading →

 When looking at the gospel of Jesus Christ, in its original context, we’ve got to head all the way back to the beginning of God’s story.
 We must be willing to jump back into the Old Testament and set the stage for the arrival of Jesus.
 To do this we will consider the problem of sin… and the promise, that God offered, to fix that problem.

 We will look into the common role of faith in the salvation of all people.
 We must understand the purpose of the law in the Old Testament and how God used it with people of faith.
 The Old Testament law had a definite purpose and limitations.

 Every text has a context.
-A TransitionalReader is someone who is able to put their preconceived notions at bay, and consider the context of the text just long enough for the Holy Spirit to confirm or deny their understanding.
+People who rethink scripture are those who are able to put their preconceived notions at bay, and consider the context of the text just long enough for the Holy Spirit to confirm or deny their understanding.

-Have you allowed yourself to be a TransitionalReader when it comes to the Gospels and the book of Acts… or do you know what the stories mean before you read them… because you “heard a sermon on that” or “read a book about that”.
-Continue reading “Are you a TransitionalReader?”
+Have you allowed yourself to rethink what you think you already know about the gospels… or do you know what the stories mean before you read them… because you “heard a sermon on that” or “read a book about that”.
+Continue reading →